fastify/fastify/docs/Style-Guide.md

 **Imperative** - Use when giving instructions, actions, commands, or when you write your headings.

-Example: Install dependencies before starting application development mode.
+Example: Install dependencies before starting development.

 **Subjunctive** -  Use when making suggestions, hypothesis or non-factual statements.